 Who are the United Farm Workers?

-United Farm Worker’s Movement of Today
+United Farm Workers Movement of Today

-Five years after the Delano grape strike, growers agreed to a contract that made significant improvements for farm workers.
+Five years after the grape strike, growers agreed to a contract that made significant improvements for farmworkers.
 Workers saw pay raises, healthcare benefits, and safety protections from pesticides.
 These important rights were hard-fought, and modern employers are obligated to follow the laws that protect workers.
 Even so, some companies refuse to provide workers with the rights that they deserve.

 If you believe your employer violated your right by unfair workplace policies and practices.
 You should contact a farmworker lawyer promptly.
-Our workplace lawyer can advise you of your rights and help ensure you receive the just treatment you’re entitled to in the workplace.
+Our workplace lawyer can advise you of your rights.
+We can also help ensure you receive the just treatment you’re entitled to in the workplace.